BayanGroup/nutch-custom-search/README.md

 xpath (which uses the standard JAXP infrastrucutre and is able to answer xpath expressions), txt (suitable for line oriented processing of text files).
 Each document consits of a set of extract-to rules.
 An extract-to rule extracts a value from the content and put the extracted value into its defined field which is one of the fields defined in the fields section.
 The value of the field is extracted by means of functions.
-Each document may specifiy an outlinks section that tells extractor how outlinks should be extracted from the current content.
-Also each document can have an id and other documents can inherit its fields by specifying its id in their inherits attribute.

 Here is a sample extractors.xml file containing all of the above sections: